hennanijamal/cloud-developer/course-03/exercises/ProjectDifficulties.md

 - I used the default kubeone aws configs from ...
 - I created an ssh public key with the command ssh-keygen
-- i saved the key in ~/.ssh/
+- I saved the key in ~/.ssh/
 - now i ran the terraform commands